The Rule of 2 – How Many Words You Should Know (For Every Language Level)

 With that many words, you can express yourself with fantastic precision and pass for a native speaker if your accent is good enough.
 It is the minimum goal for every language I learn.
 It makes me feel like a citizen of a given country.

 If you want to download frequency lists for your target language, visit this website.

-Knowing how many words you need to know to get to C1 level definitely gives you some perspective on how much effort it actually takes to achieve this monstrous goal.
+Knowing how many words you need to know to get to the C1 level gives you some perspective on how much effort it takes to achieve this monstrous goal.

 I’m writing this because many of us get depressed after seeing dozens of videos on YT of people speaking or claiming to speak 10 or 20 languages.

 But the truth is that there is a yawning gap between being good and being great at a language (or anything else for that matter).

 Any person who has truly mastered a language (i.e., achieved C1/ C2 level) could have learnt 2-4 languages to B2 level or 4-8 languages to A2 level in that time